QuantEcon/cbc_2024/tuesday/numba.md

 The secret sauce is type inference inside the function body.

-When we call `quad_jitted` with particular arguments, Numba's compiler works through the function body and infers the types of the variables inside the function.
+When we call `solow_jitted` with particular arguments, Numba's compiler works through the function body and infers the types of the variables inside the function.

 It then produces compiled code *specialized to that type signature*

-For example, we called `quad_jitted` with a `float, int` pair in the cell above and the compiler produced code specialized to those types.
+For example, we called `solow_jitted` with a `float, int` pair in the cell above and the compiler produced code specialized to those types.

 That code runs fast because the compiler can fully specialize all operations inside the function based on that information and hence write very efficient machine code.